What is Busy on Busy in Microsoft Teams?

 Busy on Busy (sometimes written as busy-on-busy) is the name given to the feature in Microsoft Teams, where second incoming calls can be automatically rejected when a user is already in a call or meeting.

 The Microsoft Teams client can only be active in one call or meeting at a time.
 Multiple calls or meetings can be open, but only one will be processing media, with the rest will be placed on hold.
 By default, the Microsoft Teams client will still show incoming notifications for new calls even if the user is already in one.
-They can then choose to answer the call (placing the original on hold) or dismiss it, which will then obey whatever has been configured for the user.
+They can then answer the call (placing the original on hold) or dismiss it, which will then obey whatever has been configured for the user.

 Why do you need Busy on Busy settings?